 In general, if you have just smoked your first joint or use infrequently (less than once a month), then you could test positive on a urine test for up to four days.
 After that, you’re basically clear.
 If you smoke frequently (once a week), you can test positive for up to 10 days after the last use.
 For chronic users, there are studies that show your urine can test positive for THC for one month after your last use.
 All of this is based on average urine testing standards, which is 50 ng/mL, according to the National Drug Court Institute.

-To be safe, it’s better to stop your marijuana use well ahead of these times to ensure that you won’t test positive after an interview for the job of your dreams.
+To be safe, it’s better to stop your cannabis use well ahead of these times to ensure that you won’t test positive after an interview for the job of your dreams.

 THC in hair and blood